tom-seddon/b2/doc/Debug-version.md

 Run the debug version on Windows by running `b2_Debug.exe`, as extracted from the distribution zip file.

-Run the debug version on OS X by copying `b2 Debug` from the dmg file to your Applications folder and running it.
+Run the debug version on macOS by copying `b2 Debug` from the dmg file to your Applications folder and running it.

 When building from source - your only option on Linux, sorry about